HaqueMannan/Node.JS_Express_MongoDB_DevToDeployment/Readme.txt

 You now have a custom domain name URL that links to your Heroku application.

 You now have a live application fully deployed to the web which can accept live users.

+Important Note:
+- The LIVE and TEST database should be two separate databases.
+- If deploying your application on the web, you should ensure that your Database account/password and API Secret Keys (i.e. sensitive information) are hidden from your code which clients can access.
+- Heroku (and other web hosting providers) provide the ability to store sensitive information that your application requires within server-side variables which will help hide this information from clients and make your application more secure.
+- In Heroku log into your account and go to your app project.
+Within the Settings tab, on the Config Vars section click on the Reveal Config Vars button.
+Now add your variables and values.
+This should match the variable name in the key_prod.js file you would create (or vice versa whichever is created first).
+- The reference to the server side variables should be in all UPPER CASE.
+- The keys file structure within your  would look like the example below:

+   keys_dev.js:
+   module.exports = {
+      mongoURI: 'mongodb+srv://<dbuser>:<dbpassword>@cluster0.0wjcw.mongodb.net/myFirstDatabase?retryWrites=true&w=majority',
+      googleClientID: '717893557330-erq9r11due3mh0c8f4mstfe7ltrv9uci.apps.googleusercontent.com',
+      googleClientSecret: 'wrJmP6qx6SpPStrQ9opoXlbB'
+   };

+   keys_prod.js:
+   module.exports = {
+      mongoURI: process.env.MONGO_URI,
+      googleClientID: process.env.GOOGLE_CLIENT_ID,
+      googleClientSecret: process.env.GOOGLE_CLIENT_SECRET
+   };

+   keys.js:
+   if(process.env.NODE_ENV === 'production') {
+      module.exports = require('./keys_prod');
+   } else {
+      module.exports = require('./keys_dev');
+   };

+- When the app.js file brings in the keys it can decide which keys to use based on whether the node environment is production or development.
+The keys used would either use the production server variables or the local development keys file.
+- For local development keys, you should ensure that the .gitignore has the path to the file to prevent your development keys and passwords being pushed to the web server.